-Aligning the steering or parallelism of the car is a vital operation in order to enjoy safe and comfortable driving.
-It means ensure the wheels are parallel on each axle, and the axles are parallel to each other, adjusting wheel angles according to the vehicle manufacturer's measurements.
+Aligning the steering of the car is a vital operation in order to enjoy a safe and comfortable driving.
+It means ensuring the wheels are parallel on each axle, and the axles are parallel to each other, adjusting wheel angles according to the vehicle manufacturer's measurements.

 - Ensures the car's steering is in perfect condition

 - Ensures uniform wear, and thus the tyre's adherence to the road surface

 - Significantly extends the lifespan of your tyres

 When should I carry out a steering alignment?